 Users reported high CPU usage caused by COM Surrogate.
 In addition, their thumbnails weren’t generating.
 This can be caused by VLC Player, and many users reported this problem while using a 32-bit version of VLC on 64-bit Windows.

-Since COM Surrogate is a basic Windows 10 process, any issues with it can create some minor problems for users, but you can easily fix most of these issues by following our solutions.
-In most cases, you just need to install media codecs, but if that doesn’t work, feel free to try other solutions as well.
+Since COM Surrogate is a basic Windows 10 process, any issues with it can create some minor problems for users, but you can easily fix most of them by following our solutions.